 Hilton also offers free night awards for any unsold room with no blackout dates or capacity controls.
 And when cardholders redeem four free nights, their fifth night is free.
 All of which makes this an excellent card for those who are fans of Hilton properties and others who prefer hotel points to other forms of travel rewards — think of it like a store credit card that offers rewards that can only be used at that store.

 This card also comes with an impressive number of cardholder benefits.
 You immediately start with Hilton Honors Silver status, which offers perks such as a 15% elite status bonus on your base points earned and late check-outs.
 You can earn Gold Status when you spend $20,000 on eligible purchases in a calendar year.
 It features a 25% bonus, complimentary internet service, and even free breakfast.
 You also receive 500 bonus points when you use your card to book a Hilton hotel online for your stay.
 This is a benefit of being a cardholder, and those 500 points are equal to the rewards you would have earned from an additional $168 of spending.

-Other cardholder benefits include a baggage insurance plan, a roadside assistance hotline, and car rental insurance.
+Other cardholder benefits include a baggage insurance plan and a roadside assistance hotline.
 Unfortunately, this card also has a 2.7% foreign transaction fee, so it’s best used for making charges in the United States.

 When you are looking for the best travel credit cards with no annual fee, you have to decide what kind of rewards you want to earn.
 There are cards that offer travel statement credits, cards that offer rewards with airlines or hotels, and even cards that offer flexible rewards that can be transferred to various travel partners.
 Ultimately, you need to decide which type of travel rewards matches with your spending habits, so you can reap the most travel benefits.